apache/spark/python/docs/source/user_guide/sql/python_data_source.rst

     spark.dataSource.register(FakeDataSource)

+**Read From a Python Data Source**

-Use the fake datasource with the default schema and options:
+Read from the fake datasource with the default schema and options:

 .. code-block:: python